mani-shailesh/neuron/README.md

 The `controller` script uses CIFAR-10 dataset by default which it reads on the go from the `data` directory.
 However, the framework in itself is independent of the data source.
 You can use any dataset by implementing your own `DataStore` class like the one in `data_processor.py`.

-Follwing is a brief description of the modules:

-`data_processor.py`   -   This module deals with all the data related operations.
-It contains the definition of `DataStore` class responsible for reading the data and applying pre-processing operations on it. `DataStore.load_data()` can be used to get raw data loaded from the 'data' directory.

-`layers.py` -   This module contains all the basic layers which are building blocks for a MLP model.
-All layers inherit from the base class `Layer`.
-This also contains the loss functions which inherit from the base class `Loss`.

-`models.py` -   This module contains the two basic models supported by this platform which are `RMLR`, regularized multinomial logistic regression and `MLP`, multi layer perceptron.
-These classes expose basic and consistent methods like `train()` and `predict_classes()`.

- `util.py`  -   This module contains utility functions which are independent of any other module like `log()` and `get_accuracy()`.

- `controller.py`    -   This is the driver script which puts together layers or models as per the configuration provided by the user.

- All modules are thoroughly documented and you can always refer to that for more details.